cachelab/logger/README.md

 ## Contributing

+* `make` - defaults to make build
+* `make up` - runs elasticsearch and kibana in the foreground with docker compose
 * `make run` - runs the api in a docker container
 * `make build` - builds your logger docker container
 * `make vet` - go fmt and vet code